-The fairgrounds remain sparse.
-The rides aren’t being dismantled.
+The fairgrounds are sparse.
+The rides are dismantled.
 No one’s cooking in the kitchen.
 The remnants of a balloon that never made it to heaven years ago are stuck on a fence post.
-The sights, the sounds, the ghosts remain.
+The sights, the sounds, the souls remain.
+Today.

 In the distance, I can hear Dad’s loud, hearty laugh, followed by his signature “Take ‘er easy, buddy!” as he roams the fairgrounds annoying small children with smacks on the back and his relentless work ethic.
 He whizzes past me, stomping right over his memorial brick, making his way home.
 Home.

-I can see Mom laughing at the Grab Bag Booth and offering a little taste of funnel cake and a balloon to neighborhood kids.
-She tucks a piece of funnel cake away in her apron as she carefully folds it up.
+I can see Mom laughing at the phantom Grab Bag Booth, offering a little taste of funnel cake and a balloon to neighborhood kids.
+She tucks a piece of funnel cake away in her apron as she carefully folds it up in a napkin for me.
 She takes the dinged plastic fire hat she’s been sporting all week to bring it home to her grandson.
 She doesn’t care that he’s too old for it.
 She just wants him to know that she’s always thinking of him.
 She brushes the funnel cake sugar off her shirt as she whizzes right by Dad, over her memorial brick.
 She’s making her way back to the middle — back home.

 Home.
 The middle.